ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Support barcode scanning for medication identification
 - Automatic reduction in stock of product batch quantities when patient pays for the invoice consisting of products (via the billing function)
 - Display allergy and drug interaction warnings during the dispensing process
+- Implement alerts for similar sounding/looking medicines

 ### 8. Billing and Payments

 - Integrate with the planned billing system for medication charges
 - Process returns and refunds, updating inventory accordingly
 - Apply GST (Goods and Services Tax) to billing as required
+- Implement controls to prevent unauthorized discounting of bills
+- Flag unusual billing patterns or discrepancies for review

 ### 9. Reporting and Analytics